 Annual Charges on Fiber per Core

 NEA also increased its rental charges on uses of utility poles.
-According to the reported costs, the charges for pole in rural areas will raise from NRs.
+According to the reported costs, the charges for poles in rural areas will rise from NRs.
 50 to NRs.
 200 annually.
 Meanwhile, the charges for Metros increase from NRs.
 200 to NRs.
 300.

 Poles Rental Charges

 NEA has already hiked its rental charges for using its infrastructures in 2075 BS amidst an uproar.
-Despite surrounded by all round criticisms the charges that were multiplied by 500 times were upheld.
+Despite being surrounded by all-around criticisms the charges that were multiplied by 500 times were upheld.

 Sudhir Parajuli, who chairs ISPAN (Internet Service Providers’ Association of Nepal) has rebuked the decision.
 The bemused chief lamented that NEA is illogically increasing its rental fares while they demand to reconsider the existing charges.

 Branding the decision “contradictory”, he warned that it will have a direct hit on Internet costs.
-Kantipur reports quoting him that if the newly set charges is to uphold it will increase the operational costs of the ISPs.
-As a consequence, That will also result in the increase of internet prices.
+Kantipur reports quoting him that if the newly set charges are upheld it will increase the operational costs of the ISPs.
+As a consequence, That will also result in an increase in internet prices.